You are here

 Tracy Hamler Carrick

-Writing Workshop Director, Graduate Writing Service Director, Senior Lecturer
+Writing Workshop Director, Graduate Writing Service Director, College of Arts & Sciences Senior Lecturer

 Tracy Hamler Carrick teaches writing, preferably under a tree near a brook on a sunny autumn afternoon.
-But she’ll settle for those others places where writers tend to gather: classrooms, writing centers, community centers, libraries, coffee houses.
+But you can also find her in the many other places where writers tend to gather: classrooms, writing centers, community centers, libraries, coffee houses.

 - Writing Program Administration